2000 Hungarian Grand Prix: Race

 The 77-lap race was held over 306.075 km began at 14:00 local time before 120,000 spectators, (with 30,000 from Finland).
 The event saw hot and partially cloudy weather; the air temperature was 32 C and the track temperature ranged between 34 and 44 C; conditions were expected to remain consistent throughout the race.
 It was warmer than the morning warm-up session, and drivers needed to drink a lot of water to cope up with the physical demands of cockpit temperatures and the circuit.
-Except for De La Rosa, all drivers began on the extra soft tyre compounds.
+Except for De la Rosa, all drivers began on the extra soft tyre compounds.
 Mazzacane suffered a gearbox issue and had to start in his spare car while the grid was assembling.
 Herbert also intended to drive his backup car because his regular car suffered a leak that was repaired before the start.
-Coulthard made a slow poor start on the dirty inner part of the start-finish straight.
+When the race began, Coulthard made a slow poor start on the dirty inner part of the start-finish straight.
 His teammate Häkkinen had more momentum than Michael Schumacher and turned right to pass him on the inside for the lead at the 180-degree first corner while near the right-hand side kerb.
 Michael Schumacher slowed to avoid colliding with Häkkinen and avoided retiring from the opening lap for the third successive race.

 Ralf Schumacher's attempts to pass Coulthard for third on the inside the opening two turns were unsuccessful.
-Villeneuve and De La Rosa collided into the chicane and both cars (which lacked mechanical grip) sustained damage.
-Villeneuve made a pit stop for a new front wing assembly followed by De La Rosa for a new set of tyres since he sustained a left rear puncture.
+Villeneuve and De la Rosa collided into the chicane and both cars (which lacked mechanical grip) sustained damage.
+Villeneuve made a pit stop for a new front wing assembly followed by De la Rosa for a new set of tyres since he sustained a left rear puncture.
 At the first lap's conclusion, Häkkinen led from Michael Schumacher, Coulthard, Ralf Schumacher, Barrichello, and Frentzen.
 Michael Schumacher was close behind Häkkinen but not close enough to overtake him for the lead.
 Häkkinen began to pull away gradually from Michael Schumacher, increasing his lead to 3.5 seconds by the eighth lap.
 Fisichella in seventh had poor brake balance and slid wide onto the grass at the first corner on lap eight due to a lack of grip.
 In order to prevent a collision, Button slowed slightly.
 Irvine used this incident to pass Button for seventh position on the short straight into the second corner.
 Fisichella fell to 14th place.
 On lap 12, Fisichella ran wide into a gravel trap and was passed by Herbert for 13th.
 Fisichella took his first pit stop for brake repairs three laps later and rejoined the track in 19th.
 On that lap, Alesi became the race's first retirement after a series of pit stops by mechanics failed to repair a broken left-rear suspension that had been exacerbated by a change in wheel alignment.